-Within the proposed riparian corridor shown on the ILP (the majority of which is a second order watercourse), an online detention basin is proposed.
-No excavation is required in the channels in order to allow these basins to be developed.
-In accordance with Table 2 of the Guidelines for Controlled Activities on Waterfront Land (NRAR, 2018), an online basin on a second order watercourse is permissible if the requirements in Table 4 are met.
+Within the proposed riparian corridor shown on the ILP (the majority of which is a second order watercourse), online detention basins are proposed.
+No excavation is required in the channels to allow these basins to be developed.
+In accordance with Table 2 of the Guidelines for Controlled Activities on Waterfront Land (DPE, 2022), an online basin on a second order watercourse is permissible if the requirements in Table 5-2 are met.

-Table 4: NRAR guidelines requirements for online basins
+Table 5-2: NRAR guidelines requirements for online basins